bissbr01/Command-backend/README.md

     RDS_DB_PORT='5432 for PostgreSQL'
     RDS_DB_NAME='db name'

-After its configured, You can run the service using `npm start`.
+After its configured, You can run the service locally using `docker build --tag <your-tag>` and `docker run --rm --name <image-name> -p 3001:3001 -e CONNECTIONSTRING=<db-connection-string>`